 oneworld schedule changes

 For codeshare PNRs with flights on oneworld carriers, schedule changes may be rebooked in the same cabin, lowest class of service.
-For example, if originally booked inventory is E and next lowest available is H, book in H. Please note that agencies should not book premium Main Cabin W for any codeshares.
+For example, if originally booked inventory is E and next lowest available is H, book in H. On or after February 1, 2015, if originally booked inventory is E and the next lowest available is N, book in N. Please note that agencies should not book premium Main Cabin W for any codeshares.

 Non-oneworld carriers follow the same procedure, using same class of service for schedule change.

 Use *SCHG in the tour code box and if applicable, preceded by your contract code (e.g., EPxxxx*SCHG)

 If a customer is not happy with the schedule change and the options provided, an involuntary refund may be requested.